jamesquinlan/dsc-techstack/topics/github.md

 Documentation can be found directly on the GitHub website: [get started](https://docs.github.com/en/get-started/start-your-journey/about-github-and-git).

 Git keeps track of changes to the source code by storing it in a (local) *repository*.
-With Github, a local repository can be uploaded to a remote cloud-based hosting repository.
+With GitHub, a local repository can be uploaded to a remote cloud-based hosting repository.
 In addition, we have access to any public repositories created by other developers.

 GitHub also allows users to follow, rate, and collaborate with other developers.
 Multiple contributors are allowed in each repository (repo for short).